Copper Age 4,500 – 2,500 BCE

 This successful culture developed in the north of the ancient Canaan in what is nowadays Palestine, Israel, Lebanon and Syria.
 Its part of the linguistic Semitic culture, while there is no conclusive evidence there are strong theories linking the origin of the language group to the Levant.
 The earliest archaeology linked to the (proto)Phoenicians dates from 5000BCE.
 It is unclear if Canaanites and the Phoenicians are one and the same people, however, common ancestry is well accepted. (see also video clip Israel Prehistory).

 Culture and religion are closely linked to Mesopotamia.
-Political influence from this region also became clear when in the 3rd century BCE Mesopotamian King Sargon the Great conquers lands including the cedar forests of the Lebanon.
+Political influence from this region also became clear when in the 3rd millennium BCE Mesopotamian King Sargon the Great conquers lands including the cedar forests of the Lebanon.
 Sargon was the first king in ancient times to start the conquering raids that soon would become a trade mark of all evolving dynasties after him.
 He established what is believed the first empire: Akkadia.

 The names Phoenician comes from the Egyptian word Fenku (purple).
 They were famed as ‘traders in purple’, referring to their monopoly on the precious purple dye of the Murex snail, used, among other things, for the dying of royal clothing.
 Phoenicia was also highly attractive because of its cedar, pine and ash mountain forests (1300-1500 meters above sea level) in the two ranges of the Lebanon mountains.
 This provided them with a unique economic advantage because of a general lack if timber in the Middle East.
 They also used it for their own famous navy ships.
-According to the Bible, King Hiram I of Tyre sent engineers with Cedar wood to build the Temple of Jerusalem.The Phoenicians and successor rulers replanted and restocked the range so that even as late as the 16th century, its forested area was considerable, by now only a few isolated reserves exist.
+According to the Bible, King Hiram I of Tyre sent engineers with Cedar wood to build the Temple of Jerusalem.The Phoenicians and successor rulers replanted and restocked the range so that even as late as the 16th century, its forested area was considerable, by now – 400 years later – only a few isolated reserves exist.

 Glass was another key trading product from this region, the earliest glassware dates to 1900BCE.